jmrfox/pypet_rebuild/ORIGINAL_FRAMEWORK.md

 # Original pypet Framework

 This document summarizes the design and capabilities of the original **pypet** (Python Parameter Exploration Toolkit) project.
-The goal is to provide a concise but comprehensive reference for rebuilding a modern version (`pypet_rebuild`) with updated practices and dependencies.
+It is intended as a concise, comprehensive reference to the original framework’s concepts, modules, and behavior.

 ---